 - There are 605,147 people employed by SMBs, representing 50.5% of all employees in the state.

 - When you register a new business in Kansas, you can benefit from the State Small Business Credit Initiative, through which funding is provided by the United States Treasury and the State Small Business Credit Initiative (SSBCI).
 The funded amount can vary from $25,000 to $500,000 depending on the type of program.

 - Self-employed individuals running incorporated businesses have a median income of $51,889.
 That’s $25,829 more than those running unincorporated businesses.

 - SMBs have access to economic development grants from the state.
 The goal of the grant is to provide gap financing to private businesses that retain or create permanent jobs in the state.
 The grant amount can range from $35,000 to $750,000.

 - There are 2,770 small firms in the export business.
 They are responsible for 25.6% of Kansas’ $10.2 billion worth of export revenue.

 - State law requires that every new Kansas LLC designates a Kansas registered agent that will be available during regular business hours at a physical address within the state.

-- Kansas has designated foreign trade zones whose aim is to provide a quota and duty-free entry point for an unlimited period under customs supervision.
+- Kansas has designated foreign trade zones, the aim of which is to provide a quota and duty-free entry point for an unlimited period under customs supervision.
 If you register a new company in the Kansas Foreign Trade Zone (FTZ), your business would be eligible for FTZ benefits.

 - To form an LLC in Kansas, you need to file your Articles of Organization with the Secretary of State’s office.
 The filing fee is $165.

-- The Kansas corporation income tax is at a flat rate of 4% of federal taxable income; an additional 3% surtax is charged on taxable income in excess of $50,000.
+- The Kansas corporate income tax is a flat rate of 4% of federal taxable income.
+An additional 3% surtax is charged on taxable income in excess of $50,000.

-- The top 3 industries with the largest number of small businesses are:
+- Three industries have the largest number of small businesses:

 - The Federal Reserve Bank of Kansas